 These regulations are not static either—they shift based on political decisions, regional policies, and trade enforcement.
 That means companies must stay flexible and informed.
 If you don’t, it’s easy to fall behind.

-The checklist below outlines steps to prevent slowdowns caused by freight regulations in Mexico and keep your cross-border shipments on track.
+The checklist below outlines steps to prevent slowdowns caused by freight regulations and keep your cross-border shipments on track.

 Mexican freight laws are different.
 Incomplete permits or missing documents can stop your cargo from moving.